4 Meaningful Ways to Simplify Your Life

 2. Take on the slow movement

 - Slow food.
 Have you heard of it?
 Google says it’s “Food that is produced or prepared in accordance with local culinary traditions, typically using high-quality locally sourced ingredients.”
 Slow food is healthy food.
 Actually, anything you prepare from scratch is healthier than something packaged.
 If you’ve been reliant on pre-made food, make it a point to slow down and prepare something from scratch once a week.
 It doesn’t have to be elaborate, start out simple with something you are confident with and experiment as your skills and comfort grow.

 - Slow travel.
-I first heard of slow travel from Brooke McAlary, but now if you do a quick search you can find all sorts of resources.
+If you do a quick search you can find all sorts of resources.
 Traveling doesn’t have to be a whirlwind of chaos cramming in one tourist activity after another.
 Instead, slow down, enjoy local food, stay at an Airbnb and talk to the host about what the locals tend to do in their leisure time.
 Be flexible.
 Stop and enjoy things that look interesting.

 3. Put downtime on your calendar